 The person or organisation who lends you money.

 Debts that you or an organisation have.
 For example, debts like hire purchase, loans and mortgages.
+Liability is also when you are legally responsible for something.

 Your habits and ways of life that positively or negatively influence your health and wellbeing.
 These include habits such as eating healthily and keeping fit, and issues such as smoking, alcohol or drug use.